wbyoung/avn/README.md

 ## Troubleshooting

-If you're having a problem, please `cd` to the directory where your `.node-version` file is stored and run (note the underscore prefix):
+If you're having a problem, please `cd` to the directory where your `.node-version` file is stored and run (note the double-underscore prefix):

 ```bash
 __avn_debug